Interim Dean: William G. Chismar

 February 1 for fall admission.

-The MSW degree is now available to neighbor island residents via distance education technology.
+The MSW degree is available statewide via distance education technology.
 Classes include instruction via interactive television, computer-based delivery, face-to-face onsite, and hybrid or blended approaches.
 It is a 3-year program.

 PhD in Social Welfare